 The ABCDE rule of detection means watching for:

-Atypical moles are seen most commonly on the back but may appear anywhere on the body, including below the waist, on the scalp, or on the breasts or buttocks.
+Atypical moles are seen most commonly on the back but may be anywhere on the body, including below the waist, on the scalp, or on the breasts or buttocks.
 They may fade into surrounding skin and include a flat portion that is level with the skin surface.
 They may be smooth, slightly scaly, or have a rough, irregular, "pebbly" appearance.

 Atypical moles usually are not present at birth but develop some time later.